PederDDS/This-is-me/index.md

 - [ ] Was this page any fun?
 - [ ] Should I have done better?
-- [x] Will I start working on the next assignemnt further in advance?
+- [x] Will I start working on the next assignment further in advance?